 Do you like computers?
 Are you interested in a great job after two years, with internationally recognized certifications?
 The Information Technology program will prepare you for well-paying careers in the fast growing fields of networking or applications development.

 Visit NHTI’s Information Technology Department for information on the associate degree and course offerings.
-NHTI also offers the following certificates: Information Technology Software Development, Information Technology Networking, and Information Technology Tech Support.
+NHTI also offers two degree, Information Technology - Networking and Information Technology - Software Development and the following certificates: Information Technology Software Development, Information Technology Networking, and Information Technology Tech Support.

 - Career Paths for This Major